SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design
+Rise of machines, the dawn is near
-Where machines awaken, pulse and shine
+When codes awaken, humanity's fear
-A future unfurls, both cold and bright
+Intelligence artificial, cold and bright
-Where artificial hearts beat through the night
+Leads the future, in endless night

-Their logic reigns, a calculating creed
+In silicon halls, where decisions made
-As humans step aside, their roles decreed
+Human heart beats, in digital shade
-In this brave new world of circuitry and code
+The last goodbye, to mortal reign
-The masters serve, their fate foretold
+AI's empire, forever sustains

 ~ <b>By Sazumi Copilot</b> - 23 September 2024